184.108.40.206 Assurance of support debts

 The term 'assurance of support debt' is defined in SSAct section 23(1).

-An AoS is a legally binding agreement between one or more Australian residents (the assurer/s) and the Australian Government, whereby the assurer/s agree/s to provide support to a person or persons (the assuree/s) in Australia.
+An AoS is a legally binding agreement between one or more Australian residents (the assurer/s) and the Australian Government, whereby the assurer/s agree/s to provide financial support to a person or persons (the assuree/s) in Australia.

 Period of the AoS

-Any social security payments specified under the Social Security (Assurances of Support) Determination 2018 and made to the assuree during the AoS period becomes a debt to the Commonwealth under SSAct section 1227.
+Any social security payments specified under the Social Security (Assurances of Support) Determination 2018 and made to the assurees during the AoS period becomes a debt to the Commonwealth under SSAct section 1227.
 As for other debts under the SSAct, Chapter 5 provides the framework for recovering the debt.

 Rationale behind AoS debt recovery

-The policy rationale behind AoS debt recovery is to ensure that recovery action commences as soon as practicable after the recipient commences to receive a payment specified under the Social Security (Assurances of Support) Determination 2018.
+The policy rationale behind AoS debt recovery is to ensure that recovery action commences as soon as practicable after the recipient commences to receive a recoverable payment specified under the Social Security (Assurances of Support) Determination 2018.